rstento/akkaserverless-wirelessmesh-java/readme.md

 To connect to Google Cloud Pubsub, the easiest method is authenticate using a service account.
 To create your [service account](https://cloud.google.com/docs/authentication/production#cloud-console).
 After creating your service account, you need to download the service account key as a JSON file called `mycreds.json`.

-To publish events to google pubsub locally, use the 'export PUBLISH_EVENTS='ON' environment variable.
-Make sure to add this environment variable when you deploy to akka serverless if you want to publish to google.
-You will also need to set the environment variable GOOGLE_PROJECT_ID and set that to your project id.
+To publish events to google pubsub locally, set the environment variable GOOGLE_PROJECT_ID to match your project id.
 You will need to create a the topic '"'wirelessmesh'

 examples to set local variables for testing (mac os):
 * export GOOGLE_APPLICATION_CREDENTIALS='/Users/memyselfandI/Downloads/mycreds.json'
 * export GOOGLE_PROJECT_ID='diesel-broccoli-266021'
-* export PUBLISH_EVENTS='ON'

-Be sure to set those 3 during your akkaserverless deploy as well.
+Be sure to set GOOGLE_PROJECT_ID during your akkaserverless deploy as well.

 Next, you'll need to build a base image that contains the `mycreds.json` file and sets the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the service account key.
 You can build the docker image with by running: